briandelmsft/SentinelAutomationModules/README.md

 The full solution is available for deployment in the [Deployment](/Deploy/) section and additional documentation can be found in [Docs](/Docs/).

-If you have any questions about this project and would like to provide suggestions to the STAT project maintainers please open an [issue](https://github.com/briandelmsft/SentinelAutomationModules/issues/new/choose).
+If you have any questions about this project or would like to provide suggestions to the STAT project maintainers please open an [issue](https://github.com/briandelmsft/SentinelAutomationModules/issues/new/choose).